suurjaak/grepros/README.md

   --publish             publish matched messages to live ROS topics --write OUTFILE       write matched messages to specified output file --write-format {bag,csv,html,sqlite}
-                        output format (default "bag"),
-                        bag or database appended to if file already exists
+                        output format, auto-detected from OUTFILE extension if not given, bag or database will be appended to if file already exists

 Filtering:
   -t TOPIC [TOPIC ...], --topic TOPIC [TOPIC ...]